idrats/aws_s3_client/README.md

 # AWS_S3_client

-Client library to interact with the AWS S3 API
+Client library to interact with the AWS S3 API (and other compatible S3 services, such as Yandex Cloud Storage)

 ## Usage